A Bayesian Network View on Acoustic Model-Based Techniques for Robust Speech Recognition: Examples

+Besides the previously mentioned \remos, reverberant \vts, and reverberant \cmllr concepts, there are three related approaches employing a convolutive observation model in order to describe the dispersive effect of reverberation \cite{hirsch_new_2008, raut_model_2006, sehr_frame-wise_2011}.
+All three approaches assume the following model in the \logmel domain:

-where $\m_{0:L}$ denotes a deterministic description of the reverberant distortion that are differently determined by the three approaches.
-The observation model (\ref{eqn:hirsch_raut_sehr}) can be represented by the Bayesian network in Fig.~\ref{fig:remos} without the random component $\b_n$.
+where $\m_{0:L}$ denotes a deterministic description of the reverberant distortion that is differently determined by the three approaches.
+The observation model (\ref{eqn:hirsch_raut_sehr}) can be represented by the Bayesian network in Figure~\ref{fig:remos} without the random component $\b_n$.
 Both \cite{hirsch_new_2008} and \cite{sehr_frame-wise_2011} use the \qm{log-add approximation} \cite{gales_model-based_1995} to derive $p(\y_n | q_n)$, i.e.,